z5259552/infs2605/README.md

 7. Go to https://gluonhq.com/products/scene-builder/ - download and install **Scene Builder for Java 11**.

-8. Clone this repository and open it in NetBeans 11.
+8. Clone this repository (either using a Git client, or using the **Clown or download** button in the top right-corner of this page and then clicking **Download ZIP**.
+Open this repository in NetBeans 11.
 You will see that it compiles to a working JavaFX app.

-## How do I get this working on Windows?
+## Setup instructions for Windows
 1. Install Chocolatey: https://chocolatey.org/
 2. Open the Windows Start Menu and type `cmd`.
 Right click the **Command Prompt** menu item and select **Run as administrator**.
 3. Copy and paste this into Command Prompt and hit the `ENTER` key on your keyboard to execute the command: